 It's common knowledge that landscaping can improve home market value.
 If your home is a freehold (not condominium), to improve its property value, make a small investment in landscaping, particularly the front garden.

 Is the old concrete walkway cracked and heaving?
 Consider replacing it with a new poured walk, flagstone or interlock.
 Is the driveway cracked and rolling asphalt?
 At least have it repaired or re-coated, if not replaced completely.
 Interlock paved driveway?
-Evict the weeds from the cracks.
-Repair the lawn, edge, weed and mulch the gardens and trim the shrubs.
+Pull the weeds from the cracks.
+Repair the lawn.
+Edge, weed and mulch the gardens and trim the shrubs.
 Plant some annuals.
 To add some charm, how about a couple of hanging flower baskets?

 Buyers appreciate pride of ownership.
 It tells them that the owners have cared about their home over the years.
 It's easier to see themselves living there and carrying on the tradition.

 By far, these are the most important rooms in the house.
-If the cook doesn't like the kitchen - the heart of the home - they usually don't buy the house.
+If the cook doesn't like the kitchen - the heart of the home - in my experience, they usually don't buy the house.

 Is your counter-top damaged?
 Replace it.
 Does the faucet leak?
 Repair or replace it.
 How about the floor tile; cracked or chipped ceramic?
 Consider a new floor.
 A new kitchen has one of the highest returns on investment.
 If your old cupboards are 'cooked', to seriously enhance your home market value, a possibly quicker sale and maybe a higher sale price, consider springing for new cabinetry.
 If the cupboards are in sound structural condition, but the finish is showing the wear and tear of aging, maybe a professional facelift is all they need.
 Check out the cost of new doors and hardware, maybe a new crown molding, or a new trendy look with professionally sprayed cabinet paint.